 When we go out to Korean restaurants, my family always fights over the last piece of our favorite Korean Pancake or Pajeon.

 At home, I sometimes make these pancakes for the kids after school before we head out to their after-school activities.
-They love hanging out in the kitchen with me and see how I make these pancakes.
-As soon as the pancakes are done, everyone dips them in the sauce and enjoy small bites of crispy pancakes.
+They love hanging out in the kitchen with me and seeing how I make these pancakes.
+As soon as the pancakes are done, everyone dips them in the sauce and enjoys small bites of crispy pancakes.